DaisyOlsen/wcus2022/README.md

 5. Refine Templates and Parts in the Site Editor
 6. Add styles to theme.json
 7. Enqueue style.css for custom CSS
-8. Register and use a block style
+8. Register and use block styles & custom colors in theme.json
 9. Surface a Block Pattern from the Pattern directory via theme.json
 10. Create a Template Layout Block Pattern
 11. Create and Register singular.html (use template layout block pattern via site editor)
 12. Create a custom 404 page with a local image, and translatable text with a Hidden Block Pattern
 13. Create and register a custom template for posts and pages
-14. Create a style variation
+14. Create a style variation and add a font
 15. Export your theme! __(You are here)__

-Maybe incorporate:
-- Custom Settings
-- Block Variations
-- Use a CSS Custom Property created via theme.json in style.css
+Not covered here but still important!
 - Preparing your theme for the Theme Directory
+- Accessibility
+- Responsivity Testing